An Extended Newton-type Algorithm for $\ell_2$-Regularized Sparse Logistic Regression and Its Efficiency for Classifying Large-scale Datasets: Optimality

-This section is devoted to investigate the optimality conditions and a stationary equation of (\ref{SLR}).
-We summarize some properties of its objective function $\ell(\bz)$ based on \cite{Wang}, which will benefit for this paper. \begin{property}[Lemma 2.2-2.4, Lemma A.3 \citep{Wang}] The objective function $\ell(\bz)$ of (\ref{SLR}) is twice continuously differentiable and has the following basic properties: \begin{itemize} \item[i)] The logistic loss function $\ell(\bz)$ is nonnegative, convex and strongly smooth on $\mathbb{R}^p$ with a parameter $\lambda_{\rx}:= \lambda_{\max}(X^\top X)/(4n)$, namely, for any $\bz,\bz^*\in\mathbb{R}^p$
+This section is devoted to investigate the optimality conditions of (\ref{SLR-L2}), before which we summarize some properties of $\ell(\bz)$ from \cite{Wang}. \begin{proposition}[Lemma 2.2-2.4, Lemma A.3 \cite{Wang}] The function $\ell(\bz)$ is twice continuously differentiable and has the following basic properties: \begin{itemize} \item[i)] It is non-negative, convex and strongly smooth on $\mathbb{R}^p$ with a parameter \item[ii)]The gradient is Lipschitz continuous with the Lipschitz constant $\lambda_{\rx}$. \item[iii)] The Hessian matrix is Lipschitz continuous with the Lipschitz constant $M:= 12\lambda_{\rx}{\max}_{i\in[n]}\|\bx_i\|_1$. \end{itemize} \end{proposition} These properties of $\ell(\bz)$ are also enjoyed by the function $f(\bz)=\ell(\bz)+(\lambda/2)\|\bz\|^2$.
+Since the proofs are easy, we only summarize them here.
+The function $f$ is strongly convex with a constant $\lambda$, and strongly smooth with a parameter $L:=\lambda+\lambda_{\rx}$, namely, for any $\bz,\bz'\in\mathbb{R}^p$,